ronilaukkarinen/weed/README.md

 Designed to be the most beautiful irssi theme in the world.
 --------------

 **Weed?** Yeah, I have no idea where I got that from (no, I am not smoking).
 I guess I was watching the grass grow.
 Around 2006 or 2007 I was frustrated with all the irssi themes I had tried and decided to start designing my own.

 Weed was maybe fifth or sixth theme I did.
 When nothing pleased me, not even my own previous themes, finally the gem was born.
 I have not used any other irssi theme ever since.
+For me and many other users weed.theme is the best irssi theme there is.

 Feel free to edit to your needs but I would be pleased if you credited or thanked me in some way! (for example /msg rolle at quakenet)